suncoast-devs/handbook/lessons/full-stack-build-an-app-storing-user-that-created-restaurants-and-reviews/index.md

 }
 ```

-Then we will make similar updates in the `ReviewsControler`.
+Then we will make similar updates in the `ReviewsController`.
 Update
 `Restaurant.jsx` to have an `errorMessage` state and display.
 Then update
 `Restaurant.jsx` to handle the error result.